choiseun/food-image-classification-via-CNNs/README.md

 - r/tacos (47.7k members)
 - r/sushi (226k members)

-The general workflow is as follows: image data --> multiclass outcome --> recipe.
+The general workflow is as follows: image data --> multiclass outcome.

 ---

 ### Executive Summary

-Using fewer than 300 images per class, my production model achieved an accuracy of 54.93% on unseen data for a multiclass image classification problem.
-Altogether, the convolutional neural network made from scratch had 15 layers (including the input and output layers) and utilized image data augmentation to enhance its performance.
-The model performed the best when predicting pizza and performed the worst when predicting tacos when the image was actually a hotdog.
-I also implemented IBM's pre-trained ResNet50 model in a transfer learning environment, but the model did not achieve a higher validation accuracy than the production model in the designated 20 epochs.
+Using fewer than 300 images per class, my production model achieved an accuracy of 64.78% on unseen data for a multiclass image classification problem.
+The convolutional neural network made from Google's pre-trained EfficientNet-B0 model utilized image data augmentation to enhance its performance.
+The model performed the best when predicting pizza and sushi and performed the worst at predicting hotdogs and tacos.
+I also implemented IBM's pre-trained ResNet50 model in a transfer learning environment, but the model failed to achieve a higher validation accuracy than the production model in the designated 25 epochs.

 ---